New: Please download

 One course in Shakespeare

 Two courses in dramatic literature, theatre studies, and/or performance studies, taken in the Theatre Department or in another department with advisor's approval.
 One course must be a seminar.
-A list of courses fulfilling this requirement is here; other courses must be approved by Theatre department chair.
+Other courses must be approved by Theatre department chair.

 THTR UN 3150 and THTR UN 3151 must be taken at Barnard; transfer or study-abroad credit not accepted.